Monday, 23 December 2024

 While this seems incriminating, the RIAA claims the infringement comes from the AI companies using copyrighted music as training data, not from the generated songs.

 Neither Suno nor Udio have disclosed their training datasets, a practice common in the AI industry.
-For example, OpenAI has avoided questions about using YouTube videos to train its models.
+For example, OpenAI has avoided questions about using videos to train its models.

 The RIAA highlights statements from Udio CEO David Ding about training on publicly available high-quality music and comments from a Suno co-founder about using a mix of proprietary and public data.